codybrom/blankie/README.md

 ---

-Note: Blankie is an independent project built for macOS and uses none of the original code from the Blanket project.
+Note: Blankie is an independent project built for macOS.
+Blankie and its developer did not use any of the original code from the Blanket project.
 Blankie is not affiliated with or endorsed by the Blanket project.